 Celia Keenan-Bolger On Stage - Theater Credits, Bio and Tickets

 Keenan-Bolger trained at both the Mosaic Youth Theatre of Detroit and the Detroit School of Arts and graduated from the University of Michigan with a BFA in musical theatre.
-She began her stage career in regional theatres such as the Goodman Theatre in Chicago, and Theatre Works in Silicon Valley, and she made her off-Broadway debut as Aggie in Summer of '42 in December 2001.
+She began her stage career in regional theatres such as the Goodman Theatre in Chicago and Theatre Works in Silicon Valley, and she made her Off-Broadway debut as Aggie in Summer of '42 in December 2001.

-She originated the role of Olive Ostrovsky in William Finn & Rachel Sheinkin's The 25th Annual Putnam County Spelling Bee at the Barrington Stage Company in the summer of 2004, reprised her performance off-Broadway at Second Stage Theatre in January 2005 and then again on Broadway, marking her Broadway debut in April 2005.
-She was nominated for her first Tony Award for her performance as Olive and received a Theatre World Award and a Drama Desk Award (for "Outstanding Ensemble Performance") and remained with the production until September 17, 2006.
+She originated the role of Olive Ostrovsky in William Finn and Rachel Sheinkin's The 25th Annual Putnam County Spelling Bee at the Barrington Stage Company in the summer of 2004, reprised her performance off Broadway at Second Stage Theatre in January 2005, and did so again on Broadway, marking her Broadway debut in April 2005.
+She was nominated for her first Tony Award for her performance as Olive and received a Theatre World Award and a Drama Desk Award for Outstanding Ensemble Performance.
+She remained with the production until September 17, 2006.
 Her next Broadway venture would be to originate the role of Éponine in the 2006 revival of Les Misérables, playing the role from October 2006 to January 2008, earning a Drama Desk nomination in 2007.

 In the fall of 2013, she took on the role of Laura Wingfield in the Broadway revival of Tennessee Williams' The Glass Menagerie from September 2013 to February 2014.
-She garnered great acclaim for her performance, winning a Drama Desk Award, earning her third Tony Award nomination and receiving the Theatre World Dorothy Loudon Award for Excellence in 2014.
+She garnered great acclaim for her performance, winning a Drama Desk Award, earning her third Tony Award nomination, and receiving the Theatre World Dorothy Loudon Award for Excellence in 2014.

-Although primarily known for her career on stage, Ms. Keenan-Bolger has also appeared in a number of high-profile television shows over the years, including "Law & Order" (2007), "Law & Order: Special Victims Unit" (2014), "Nurse Jackie" (2014), "The Good Wife" (2015), "Elementary" (2015), "Good Behavior" (2016), "Blue Bloods" (2017), "NCIS: New Orleans" (2017), and "Bull" (2018).
-Her film credits include "Mariachi Gringo" (2012), "The Visit" (2015), "Breakable You" (2017), and "Diane" (2018).
+Although primarily known for her career on stage, Ms. Keenan-Bolger has also appeared in a number of high-profile television shows over the years, including Law & Order (2007), Law & Order: Special Victims Unit (2014), Nurse Jackie (2014), The Good Wife (2015), Elementary (2015), Good Behavior (2016), Blue Bloods (2017), NCIS: New Orleans (2017), and Bull (2018).
+Her film credits include Mariachi Gringo (2012), The Visit (2015), Breakable You (2017), and Diane (2018).